eriktrom/thorax/README.md

 The [Thorax Generator](https://github.com/walmartlabs/generator-thorax) will ask you questions before generating a new blank or predefined base project.
 This is the recommended way to get started.

-The [Thorax Generator](https://github.com/walmartlabs/generator-thorax) also provides it's own extensive documentation and aims to help you understand how to setup a full stack thorax application, including a minimal node express server and deployment instructions.
+The [Thorax Generator](https://github.com/walmartlabs/generator-thorax) also provides it's own extensive documentation and aims to help you understand how to setup a full stack Thorax application, including a minimal node express server and deployment instructions.

 ### Bower component